tectonia/AppDevLearning/exercisefiles/dotnet/README.md

 # GitHub Copilot Chat exercises

-The following tasks can be performed using the Copilot Cah add-in, currently this is in BETA so you may find some bugs.
+The following tasks can be performed using the Copilot Chat add-in, currently this is in BETA so you may find some bugs.

 Make sure to install the GitHub Copilot Chat extension: https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat
 (If working in a codespace this will have been added automatically for you via configuration)